 PROGRAM REQUIREMENTS | COURSE CATALOG | COURSE DESCRIPTIONS

 Participants in the College Health and Wellness Professional (CHWP) certification program will complete seven core courses plus three electives.
-Courses will range in length from 60-90 minutes of instruction plus time for supplemental activities or group activities during in-person events.
+Courses will range in length from 60-90 minutes of instruction.
 The program is self-paced, so coursework and examination can be completed as your schedule permits.

-Currently all courses are available as self-study and enrollees will receive information on how to access course materials.
-There are no upcoming live events scheduled at this time.
+All courses are available as self-study and enrollees will receive information on how to access course materials upon acceptance into the program.
+There are no upcoming, optional live events scheduled at this time.

 Participants will complete the following mandatory courses:

 CP01.
 Introduction to College Health and Wellness

 Provides an overview of the college health and wellness field.
 This course seeks to provide the fundamentals of working in the profession and explores the various elements of a college health and wellness program, including

 Key Issues in College Health and Wellness

 Explores critical issues facing college health and wellness professionals.
 Seeks to provide a wide overview of issues that impact the delivery of quality services, operational management, and operating within a university environment.

 Explores how college health and wellness provides value from a 360-degree view of the student, the health and wellness function on campus, and to campus leaders.
 Evaluates how various stakeholders understand the value of college health and wellness and provides key concepts on how leaders can talk the language of value of these programs on campus.

 This course explores the essential elements of management and leadership as they apply to college health and wellness.
 It explores how trust, power and relationship management form the basis of leadership excellence and provides tips to rising leaders on how to understand their own leadership styles to boost organizational performance.